Member states of the Commonwealth of Nations

+Zimbabwe is in the process of trying to return to its membership of the Commonwealth since Emmerson Mnangagwa became President of Zimbabwe when Robert Mugabe was overthrown in the 2017 Zimbabwean coup d'etat.

-Current members
+Current member states

 All dates below are provided by the Commonwealth of Nations Secretariat members list, and population figures are as of 1 February 2020.

 A. Unless otherwise noted, independence was gained from the United Kingdom on the date (shown in column 2) of joining the Commonwealth.

 B. Not a member of the Commonwealth Foundation.

 C. Though Pakistan celebrates 14 August 1947 as its independence day, independence was officially granted at midnight, 15 August 1947.
 Therefore, its date of joining the Commonwealth would be 15 August 1947.

 D. Geographically a part of Asia, considered a European country in political geography.

 E. Constitutional monarchy that operates under a Westminster system.
 The monarch is not the same individual as the British monarch, hence making it not a Commonwealth realm.